wp-plugins/azonbox/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Azonbox will enable you to add beautiful call to action box on your website.
-The pre-designed call to action box increase your conversion rate up to 25%!
+The pre-designed call to action box increase conversion rate up to 25%!

 == Description ==